Linuxfabrik/monitoring-plugins/check-plugins/whmcs-status/README.md

 ## Overview

-Monitors the health status of a WHMCS (Web Host Manager Complete Solution) installation via the [GetHealthStatus API endpoint](https://developers.whmcs.com/api-reference/gethealthstatus/).
-Reports messages about module versions, license status, and system health indicators.
-Messages are sorted by severity.
+Monitors the health status of a WHMCS (Web Host Manager Complete Solution) installation via its system status API, the [GetHealthStatus API endpoint](https://developers.whmcs.com/api-reference/gethealthstatus/), which reports on the WHMCS version, the PHP and database environment, cron runs, file permissions and TLS.
+Alerts when WHMCS reports a check as more than a notice, and when it answers without any health checks at all.
+Messages are sorted by severity, worst first.

 **Important Notes:**

+WHMCS grants an API role only the actions it is configured for.
+A role without the `GetHealthStatus` action still authenticates, and WHMCS answers `success` with no health checks in it.
+The plugin reports that as UNKNOWN rather than as a healthy installation, because it has not seen a single check.

+The message bodies are HTML in WHMCS, including the links inside them.
+The plugin renders them as plain text, so a phrase such as "see our documentation" loses the address it pointed at.
+Look the check up on the System Health Status page of the WHMCS admin area to get the link.

 Configuring API access and creating an API user in WHMCS is a bit tedious.
 First, allow IP Addresses to connect to WHMCS: